wjmccann/wjmccann.github.io/aboutme.md

 This blog is a space for me to document my learning and professional development.
 Hopefully you find something here that is enjoyable and informative.

+If you would like to get in contact with me, my Twitter and email address are below.
+My [PGP public key](https://keybase.io/wjmccann) can be used to send me anything that may be sensitive.

 ### Disclaimer

 Opinions expressed here are my own and do not reflect those of my employer.
 All views are my own.